SoftwareAG/c8y-docs/content/edge/migration-bundle/restoring-the-data-on-edge-109.md

     >**Important:** Create a backup of the streaming-analytics-app.zip file separately.

-4. Install the RPM package using the command:
+4. Install the RPM package by using the following command:

     ```shell
     rpm -ivh http://mirror.centos.org/centos/7/os/x86_64/Packages/zip-3.0-11.el7.x86_64.rpm